Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Ground state properties

 The diagonalization of the density matrix provides its eigenvectors, i.e. natural orbits, and its eigenvalues, which can be interpreted as the occupation number of the natural orbits.
 The sum of the eigenvalues of the natural orbits is normalized to the total number of particles.

 In the non-interacting case, the ground state of an $N-$particle system, which corresponds to a Slater determinant built with $N$ single-particle harmonic oscillator functions with their spin projection, produces a OBDM with $N$-natural orbits with eigenvalue $1$ and the all others with eigenvalue zero.
 In these cases the natural orbits can be identified with the single-particle wave functions used in the construction of the Slater determinant.
 When turning on the interaction, one gets a set of $N$-natural orbits with eigenvalues smaller than $1$ and additional natural orbits with eigenvalues significantly smaller.
-The natural orbits are expressed as linear combinations of the harmonic oscillator single-particle basis and the Slater determinant built with the $N$ natural orbits with the highest eigenvalues define the mean-field wave function with largest overlap with the ground state.
-However, this condition does not imply that the energy corresponding to this mean-field wave function is the minimum energy for a mean-field wave function.
-The fact that the OBDM has eigenvalues smaller than $1$ points out the existence of correlations beyond the mean-field in the ground-state of the system which translate into the impossibility to express the ground-state wave function as a single Slater determinant.
+The natural orbits are expressed as linear combinations of the harmonic oscillator single-particle basis and the Slater determinant built with the $N$ natural orbits with the highest eigenvalues define the wave function of this type with largest overlap with the ground state.
+However, this condition does not imply that the energy corresponding to this wave function is the minimum energy for a wave function built with a single Slater determinant.
+The fact that the OBDM has eigenvalues smaller than $1$ points out the existence of correlations beyond the mean-field in the ground-state of the system which translate into the impossibility to express the ground-state wave function as a single Slater determinant of single-particle wave functions.

 The eigenvalues associated to the natural orbits can be interpreted as the occupation numbers of the single-particle states defined by the natural orbits.
 Notice also that a given natural orbit does not mix single particle states with different parity or spin projection.